Deforestation in Brazil's Amazon hits second straight monthly record

 Deforestation in Brazil has surged since right-wing President Jair Bolsonaro took office in 2019 and weakened environmental conservation, arguing for more commercial farming and mining in protected areas to help lift the Amazon region out of poverty.

-Bolsonaro's office and the Environment Ministry did not immediately respond to requests for comment on Friday's data.
+Bolsonaro's office did not immediately respond to requests for comment on Friday's data.

+The Environment Ministry said in a statement that the federal government is taking more forceful action against environmental crimes this year, coordinating efforts of environmental, police and defense forces.

 Scientists fear the destruction is pushing the Amazon toward a tipping point, after which the jungle would dry out and become savanna, releasing huge amounts of greenhouse gas.